Skip to main content

 Setup Proxy

-Configure server proxy.
-Based on koa-proxies implementation, specific options refer to its documentation, example:
+Configure server proxy. farm uses http-proxy as a proxy for the development server.
+Based on http-proxy implementation, specific options refer to its documentation, example:

 export default defineConfig({